Cretezy/lazyjj/README.md

 - Forget a branch with `f`
 - Track a branch with `t` (only works for branches with remotes)
 - Untrack a branch with `T` (only works for branches with remotes)
+- Change right panel diff format between color words (default) and Git with `w`
+- Toggle right panel wrapping with `W`

 ### Command log tab

 - Select latest command with `@`
-- Toggle right panel wrapping with `w`
+- Toggle right panel wrapping with `W`